Tallinn Science Park Tehnopol

-- For summer 2023, all undergraduate international travelers who have not been fully vaccinated or boosted and have a university-approved exemption should work with their sending program/unit and must comply with any mitigation strategies recommended by the university.
+- For summer 2022, proof of vaccination will be required for all undergraduate travel, with no exceptions.
 The final decision to proceed with the international learning opportunities is dependent upon factors such as a continued decline in case numbers and increase in vaccinations in specific locations.
 Policies regarding travel (domestic or international) and international internships will be updated as University policies evolve.
 Visit Health Alerts for Stanford travelers for the most current travel guidance and restrictions due to COVID-19.

-- International students must consult with Bechtel about interning in the U.S. or traveling out of the U.S. in the summer.
+- International students must consult with Bechtel about interning in the U.S. or abroad in the summer.

 - Preferably, before beginning their internships, selected candidates should have taken at least one course regarding the internship region.
 The course can be taken in the quarter prior to the internship.